-"Gender equality is

-it is a human issue.
+"Gender equality is not a women's issue, it is a human issue.
 It affects us all"

 The Mediterranean Network of Engineering Schools (RMEI) is challenging the melting of traditional boundaries around engineering institutions, by moving from separate bureaucratic centrally managed institutions to interconnected ecologies of self-assembling networking and collaboration with mutually beneficial partnerships, where individual learners are becoming change-agents to kick off the output phase of the other learners' metabolism and finally create an ecosystem of metabolising learners in Mediterranean Engineering Education, life and societies.